-- Tier 1: Active Duty Military; Veterans; Foster Youth and former Foster Youth; ACCESS; EOPS; CalWORKs; and Homeless and Housing Insecure. - Tier 2: Athletes; Associated Student Government; students who have completed 60-90 units and have an appropriate education goal; Barstow College Promise Program; B.R.A.S.S.; STEP.

-- Tier 3: Students who have completed 45-59.9 units have declared an appropriate education goal; active duty military family members; dependents using VA benefits. - Tier 4: All other fully matriculated continuing and returning students and newly admitted students who are fully matriculated. - Tier 5: Students who are not fully matriculated and those students who did not meet the requirements to receive priority registration, including special part time students (Dual enrolled (formerly concurrent) students).
+- Tier 1: Active-Duty Military; Veterans; Foster Youth and former Foster Youth; ACCESS; EOPS; CalWORKs; and Homeless and Housing Insecure.
+A student who is a parent of a child/children under the age of 18 who will receive more than half of their support from that student as set forth in Education Code Section 66025.81. - Tier 2: Athletes; Associated Student Government; students who have completed 60-90 units and have an appropriate education goal; Barstow College Promise Program; B.R.A.S.S.; STEP. - Tier 3: Students who have completed 45-59.9 units have declared an appropriate education goal; active-duty military family members; dependents using VA benefits. - Tier 4: All other fully matriculated continuing and returning students and newly admitted students who are fully matriculated. - Tier 5: Students who are not fully matriculated and those students who did not meet the requirements to receive priority registration, including special part time students (Dual enrolled (formerly concurrent) students).